THISISDINOSAUR/Anatomy/README.md

 - Highlight on mouse over
 To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

+- Fix points printing wrong points (what values does it print?)

 ### Server